Learning Stochastic Behaviour from Aggregate Data: Conclusion

 \section{Conclusion}

-In this paper, we formulate a novel data-driven model to learn the drift term in a SDE.
-In particular, our work shows one can model aggregate observations as an It\^{o} process and derives a new framework that employs Fokker Planck Equation with WGAN in a weak formulation.
-We also establish theoretical guarantees on the error estimation of our model.
-Finally we demonstrate through multiple synthetic datasets and a real Single-cell RNA-sequence dataset that our model performs well in different dimensional settings.
+In this paper, we formulate a novel method to recover the hidden dynamics from aggregate data.
+In particular, our work shows one can simulate the evolving process of aggregate data as an It\^{o} process, in order to investigate aggregate data, we derive a new model that employs the weak form of FPE as well as the framework of WGAN.
+Furthermore, in Appendix we prove the theoretical guarantees of the error bound of our model.
+Finally we demonstrate our model through experiments on three synthetic data sets and two real-world data sets.